Phone: (416) 920-4999 Ext 0169

 Online Appointment Booking: Click here

-New Clients: Dr. Stoddart is currently accepting new clients
+New Clients: Dr. Stoddart will not be accepting new clients until September 2019

 Fees: $190 to $220 per hour, covered by some private insurance plans